 Whilst the associated risks are significant, general anaesthesia is a very common treatment.
 Under the care of an experienced and highly educated dental team, and given that you follow all pre and post-treatment instructions, the likelihood of complications is greatly reduced.

 In fact, general anaesthesia is often the only solution to treating young children, individuals with learning difficulties, or those who are highly anxious.
 Without the proper anaesthesia, treatments can’t be completed without pain, which may induce or worsen dental phobias.
+General anaesthesia should only be applied in cases of invasive oral surgeries, such as:

 Whilst your dentist will be the one to make the final decision, we encourage you to state what type of anaesthetic you would prefer.
 There may be limitations to this choice depending on the nature of the procedure and your patient history.
 However, your dental surgeon will want you to feel as comfortable as possible during the procedure and respect your wishes.